A California teacher sings to her students to build confidence

 Want more inspiring, positive news?
 Sign up for The Good Stuff, a newsletter for the good in life.
 It will brighten your inbox every Saturday morning.

-(CNN)Third graders in Katy Booser's classroom expect to sing a song before every test they take, using the teacher's very own lyrical creation that aims to instill confidence and motivation.
+(CNN)Third graders in Katie Booser's classroom expect to sing a song before every test they take, using the teacher's very own lyrical creation that aims to instill confidence and motivation.

 Booser, a 34-year-old teacher at Franklin Elementary School in Santa Barbara, California, wants to give students the tools for a successful life, which she believes starts with confidence.
 Booser established daily journaling time in her classes and a song she wrote herself full of positive affirmations that is sung before every test.